judo2000/judo2000/README.md

 ![img/header.png]

 ### Hi, I'm Stephen "Scott" Moore
-- 🌱 I’m currently enrolled in a Full Stack Coding Bootcamp at the University of Denver.
+- 🌱 I recently completed a Full Stack Coding Bootcamp at the University of Denver.
+Now I'm building as much as I can to gain more experience.
 - 🔭 I'm always open to collaborate on projects to help me become a better developer
 - ⚡ Fun fact: I am a 6th degree black belt in judo and am the 1998 World Champion and 2000 Paralympic Champion.
 - :mailbox:How to reach me: